 What Makes It Difficult?

-Starting the journey from Pokhara, you will witness the amazing views of Dhaulagiri, Annapurna I, and Manaslu.
+Starting the journey from Pokhara, you will witness the fantastic views of Dhaulagiri, Annapurna I, and Manaslu.
 The highest point reached is 3840, and the trek can be completed within 14 to 18 days.
-This trek follows the same route as Annapurna Circuit Trek.
+This trek follows the same route as the Annapurna Circuit Trek.
 Yes, it can be challenging.
 You can easily complete this trek with prior experience and are well prepared.

 What Makes It Difficult?